jonnieZG/EButton/README.md

 > single, double, and any other number of clicks.
 Just use `getClicks()` to get the final clicks count.
 You can then also disable
 > all other features that you don't need.
 >
-> Another way of getting a small footprint in simple cases where you just need to detect each click, regardless their count, is to
+> Another way of getting a small footprint in simple cases where you just need to **detect each click, regardless their count**, is to
 > disable all features except the `EBUTTON_SUPPORT_EACH_CLICK`.

 ## Debouncing